endless-creation/ra2mix/README.md

 ### Creating a `*.mix` file

-The `ra2mix.write` supports three methods for specifying files to include in a new `*.mix` file:
+The `ra2mix.write` function supports three methods for specifying files to include in a new `*.mix` file:
 - `filemap`: A `dict[str, bytes]` object consisting of filenames and file data
 - `folder_path`: A path to a folder; all files in the folder are added to the mix
 - `filepaths`: A `list[str]` containing exact filepaths to include in the mix